Nootka Crisis: Background

-James Cook of the British Royal Navy explored the Pacific Northwest coast, including Nootka Sound, in 1778.
+James Cook of Britain's Royal Navy explored the Pacific Northwest coast, including Nootka Sound, in 1778.
 His journals were published in 1784 and aroused great interest in the fur trading potential of the region.
 Even before 1784 unauthorized accounts had already familiarized British merchants with the possible profits to be made.
 The first British trader to arrive on the northwest coast after Cook was James Hanna, in 1785.
 News of the large profit Hanna made selling northwest furs in China inspired many other British ventures.

 Cook's visit to Nootka Sound, a network of inlets on the west coast of Vancouver Island, would later be used by the British in their claim to the region, even though Cook made no effort to formally claim possession.
 Spain countered by citing Juan Pérez, who anchored in Nootka Sound in 1774.

 By the late 1780s Nootka Sound was the most important anchorage on the northwestern coast.
 Russia, Britain, and Spain all made moves to occupy it for good.

 John Meares was one of the movers behind the early British fur trading effort in the Pacific Northwest.
 After an ill-fated voyage to Alaska in 1786–87, Meares returned to the region in 1788.
 He arrived at Nootka Sound in command of the Felice Adventurero, along with the Iphigenia Nubiana under William Douglas.
 The ships were registered in Macau, a Portuguese colony in China, and used Portuguese flags in order to evade the British East India Company monopoly on trading in the Pacific.
 Non-British ships were not required to have licences from the East India Company.

-Meares later claimed that Maquinna, a chief of the Nuu-chah-nulth (Nootka) people, sold him some land on the shore of Friendly Cove in Nootka Sound, in exchange for some pistols and trade goods, and that on this land some kind of building was erected.
+Meares later reported that Maquinna, a chief of the Nuu-chah-nulth (Nootka) people, sold him some land on the shore of Friendly Cove in Nootka Sound, in exchange for some pistols and trade goods, and that on this land some kind of building was erected.
 These claims would become a key point in Britain's position during the Nootka Crisis.
-Spain strongly disputed both claims, and the true facts of the matter have never been fully established.
+Spain strongly disputed both claims, and the facts of the matter have never been fully established.
 The land and building aside, there is no doubt that Meares's men, and a group of Chinese workers they brought, built the sloop North West America.
 It was launched in September 1788, the first non-indigenous vessel built in the Pacific Northwest.
 The North West America would also play a role in the Nootka Crisis, being one of the vessels seized by Spain.